-- 1. Perform Software update check - Press "Check for new Update" on the screen as shown in Figure 9(a). - If "Apply Update" button is highlighted, press, and wait till the update is completed - After the update process is finished, refresh the browser webpage.
-Figure 9(b) shows the screenshot of the refreshed web page. - 2.
-Press "Next Step: SparqLinq Wizard India"
+- 1. Perform Software update check this can only be done once the SparqLinq is connected to the Internet. - Press "Check for new Update" on the screen as shown in Figure 9(a). - If "Apply Update" button is highlighted, select this option, and wait till the SparqLinq update is completed.
+This could take a few minutes as it is dependent on the speed of the internet connection. - After the update process is finished, refresh the browser webpage.
+Figure 9(b) shows the screenshot of the refreshed web page.